Big data: what they are, how they work, and why they are the future of Business

 big data per management e data analytics

-To get new value from Big Data you need:
+To get new value from the analysis of Big Data you need:

 • the right technology infrastructure such as data warehouse, data lake, cloud systems rather than on premise;